 □Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. □Our plan cannot cover a drug purchased outside the United States or its territories. □Our plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
 In addition, by law, the following categories of drugs listed below are not covered by Medicare.
-However, some of these drugs may be covered for you under your New York State Department of Health (Medicaid) drug coverage.
-Please check your New York State Department of Health (Medicaid) Drug list to see if any of the drugs listed below are covered: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. □ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. ☐Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.
-In addition, if you are receiving Extra Help from Medicare to pay for your prescriptions, the Extra
+However, some of these drugs may be covered for you under your Texas Medicaid Health and Human Services Commission (Medicaid) drug coverage.
+Please check your Texas Medicaid Health and Human Services Commission (Medicaid) Drug list to see if any of the drugs listed below are covered: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. $\square$ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. ☐Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.